BDC Hamburger Icon

 Let’s say you’ve taken the first step and know your patient’s insurance will cover your services with an $80 copay.
 You’ll want that $80 from the patient sooner rather than later.
 Take these steps to make that happen:

 • Clearly state what patients owe and when and how they should pay.
-Don’t assume that patients will know how much their copay will be as you check them in.
-Instead, tell the patient they have a copay during their check-in, and request the payment then and there.
+Don’t assume patients will know their copay amount when you check them in.
+Instead, tell the patient they have a copay during their check-in and request the payment then and there.
 Ask for upfront payment, but be flexible if the patient can’t afford to pay immediately.

 • Establish a patient communication workflow.
 Let’s say a patient can’t afford their copay at the time of their appointment.
-In that case, you’ll need to keep in touch with the patient until they pay.
-You can do so either through payment reminder letters or electronic reminders.
-If you go the electronic route, automate the delivery of these reminders based on how long the patient has owed payment.
+In that case, you’ll need to keep in touch with them until they pay by using payment reminder letters or electronic reminders.
+If you go the electronic route, automate message delivery based on how long the patient has owed payment.
 Monthly payment plans may be an acceptable alternative when patients can’t pay immediately.

-• Figure out how to address nonpaying patients.
+• Determine how to address nonpaying patients.
 Unfortunately, patients who don’t pay their bills are inevitable.
-You’ll need reliable workflows in place to reach these patients and successfully solicit payments.
-Decide which communication channels feel most tactful and effective for reaching the patient.
+You’ll need reliable workflows in place to reach them and successfully solicit payments.
+Decide which communication channels feel most discreet and effective for reaching the patient.
 Determine when denied claims should be appealed to the insurer instead of sent to the patient (who can then appeal denials on their own).
-Make sending patients to collections an absolute last resort.
+Make starting the debt collection process an absolute last resort.

 No matter how much work you put into rigorously checking your claims before filing, rejections and denials are inevitable.
 What happens next is up to you and can have a noticeable impact on your cash flow and billing costs.

-The good news is that handling rejected claims is usually simple.
-Look at the errors the payer has indicated, then correct them and resubmit the claim.
+• Rejected claims: A claim is typically rejected due to errors or missing information.
+The good news is that handling rejected claims is usually straightforward.
+Look at the errors the payer indicated, correct them, and resubmit the claim.
 This process is typically quick and pain-free, even if the time between resubmission and payer reimbursement is long.

 Did You Know?Did you know

-While you might be able to offload the burden of appealing a denial to the patient, it’s not uncommon for practices to do so on the patient’s behalf.
-In fact, third-party medical billing companies often include denial management with their services.
+The best medical billing services often include denial management with their services.
 In many cases, outsourcing your medical billing to these companies can prove well worth the price tag.

-When you outsource your medical billing, you entrust your entire cycle to an external full-time staff of medical billers and coders instead of your own front-office staff.
-In doing so, you free your front-office staff’s time for patient-facing matters and hand over your revenue cycle to highly qualified experts.
+Beyond leveraging in-house technology, you might also consider outsourcing your billing entirely to a top-notch third-party medical billing service.
+With this approach, you entrust your entire cycle to an external full-time staff of medical billers and coders instead of your own front-office staff.
+In doing so, you free your team’s time for patient-facing matters and hand over your revenue cycle to highly qualified experts.
 These experts often have access to powerful, exclusive claim scrubbing and denial and rejection management tools.

 FYIDid you know